MicroBooNE and the $\nu_e$ Interpretation of the MiniBooNE Low-Energy Excess

-For the statistical procedure, we focus on the Charged-Current (CC) Inclusive~\cite{MicroBooNE:2021nxr} and Charged-Current Quasielastic (CCQE)~\cite{MicroBooNE:2021jwr} channels, as they comprise the leading statistical power of the experiment, and we use the data releases provided by the collaboration wherever possible.
+We focus on the Charged-Current Inclusive~\cite{MicroBooNE:2021nxr} and Quasielastic (CCQE)~\cite{MicroBooNE:2021jwr} channels,~\footnote{We note that the two samples are not statistically independent, as certain events will be present in both data sets.
+Therefore, the constraints that we derive from the two samples should be viewed as separate and should not combined as if they were independent.} as they comprise the leading statistical power of MicroBooNE, and we use the provided data releases wherever possible~\cite{DR_Inclusive,DR_CCQE}.
 For the Inclusive analysis, we have performed several statistical tests, including both Pearson-$\chi^2$ and CNP-$\chi^2$~\cite{Ji:2019yca}, as well as calculating a test statistic with or without deriving a constraint using the conditional covariance matrix formalism~\cite{MicroBooNE:2021nxr}.
-For all tests, we find very good agreement with the results of Ref.~\cite{MicroBooNE:2021nxr}.
-For clarity, in what follows we perform all statistical tests using the CNP-$\chi^2$ formalism with the full $(137,137)$ covariance matrix of Ref.~\cite{MicroBooNE:2021nxr}.
+For all tests, we find very good agreement with the results of~\cite{MicroBooNE:2021nxr}.
+For clarity, in what follows we perform all statistical tests using the CNP-$\chi^2$ formalism with the full $(137,137)$ covariance matrix of~\cite{MicroBooNE:2021nxr,DR_Inclusive}.
 For the CCQE analysis, in turn, we use a Poisson likelihood, where the expectation in each bin is treated as a nuisance parameter that is constrained by the covariance matrix.
 Our test statistic in this latter analysis is then determined by profiling over these nuisance parameters.

 \emph{Template results.---} Our first approach assesses whether MicroBooNE generically rules out a $\nu_e$ interpretation of the MBLEE.
-In particular, the MiniBooNE backgrounds have large, correlated systematic uncertainties.
-These allow for different shapes of the MBLEE, that could affect the prediction at MicroBooNE.
+In particular, the MiniBooNE signal has large, nontrivial, multiply-signed uncertainties.
+These allow for different shapes of the MBLEE that could affect the prediction at MicroBooNE.